dsccommunity/ActiveDirectoryDsc/README.md

 ### **xADDomain**

 The xADDomain resource creates a new domain in a new forest or a child domain in an existing forest.
-While it is possible to set the forest functional level and the domain functional level during deployment with this resource the restrictions.
+While it is possible to set the forest functional level and the domain functional level during deployment with this resource the common restrictions apply.
 For more information see [TechNet](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/active-directory-functional-levels)

 * **DomainName**: Name of the domain.
   * If no parent name is specified, this is the fully qualified domain name for the first domain in the forest.